Kyunki Saas Bhi Kabhi Bahu Thi: Impact

 The death of the lead character Mihir Virani in early 2001 lead to fan protest marches to bring the character back.
-The return of Mihir Virani in March 2001 brought an all-time high rating of 22.4 TVR, despite airing at late night slot of 10:30 pm (IST), which has been one of the highest rating ever achieved by an Indian serial.
+The return of Mihir Virani in March 2001 brought an all-time high rating of 22.4 TVR, despite airing at late night slot of 10:30 pm (IST), which has been one of the highest ratings ever achieved by an Indian serial.

-In January 2001, despite the earthquake occurred in Gujarat, people put their television for watching this series.
+In January 2001, despite the earthquake in Gujarat, people switched on their television sets for watching this series.

-In February 2003, The Times of India reported that the people started recreating the grand sets of the series in their homes at Kolkata.
+In February 2003, The Times of India reported that people started recreating the grand sets of the series in their homes in Kolkata.

-In 2001, a conflict arouse between Star India and the production house over the Tamil series titled Kelunga Mamiyare Neengalum Marumagal Than (trans.
-Listen mother in law, You were also a daughter in law) which began airing from April 2001 on Sun TV.
+In 2001, a conflict arose between Star India and the production house over the Tamil series titled Kelunga Mamiyare Neengalum Marumagal Than (trans.
+Listen mother-in- law, you were also a daughter-in-law) which began airing from April 2001 on Sun TV.
 While Star stated it as an exact copy of this series violating the copyright without their knowledge, Balaji Telefilms pointed only little similarities with the title meaning and the lead character name being similar.
 CEO of Balaji Telefilms Sanjay Doshi stated that the script of the Tamil series was already changed after episode 15.

-In September 2001, the series was blacked out in Saurashtra when Rajputs protested for naming a dog in the series with the name of the Saint Jalamsinh Jadeja.
+In September 2001, the series was blacked out in Saurashtra when Rajputs protested for naming a dog in the series as Saint Jalamsinh Jadeja.
 Soon, it was sorted out when Balaji Telefilms apologized for it stating it unintentional.

-In January 2002, the company Procter & Gamble, for advertising their detergent brand Tide aired the spoof version of the series consisting of the cast Smriti Irani, Aparna Mehta and Muni Jha of the series which was telecast on a rival channel.
+In January 2002, the company Procter & Gamble, for advertising their detergent brand Tide, aired a spoof of the series consisting of the cast Smriti Irani, Aparna Mehta and Muni Jha of the series which was telecast on a rival channel.
 Both Star and Balaji Telefilms reported it as a copyright violation considering the advertisement which uses the same sets, backdrop, announcement fonts and music along with the cast of the series.
 Star filed a case against Leo Burnett (Star India v Leo Burnett) and the case was heard before Bombay court in 2003.

-In February 2002, Brihanmumbai Municipal Corporation lodged a FIR at Andheri police station against Star TV and Balaji Telefilms when the episode aired on 5 February 2002 showed the character Puja undergoing pre sex determination test of her unborn child and also the doctor encouraging her for the child being a son.
-As per Pre-natal Diagnostic Technology (Regulation & Prevention of Misuse) Act of 1994, the test is illegal which was violated by the series.
-Many NGOs and state women organisation also protested against the episode sequence.
-However, both Kapoor and Star asked apology for portraying it for which Kapoor said, "It was not intentional.
+In February 2002, Brihanmumbai Municipal Corporation lodged a FIR at Andheri police station against Star TV and Balaji Telefilms when the episode aired on 5 February 2002 showed the character Puja undergoing sex determination test of her unborn child and also the doctor encouraging her for the child being a son.
+As per Pre-natal Diagnostic Technology (Regulation & Prevention of Misuse) Act of 1994, the test is illegal in India.
+Many NGOs and state women's organisations also protested against the episode's sequence.
+However, both Kapoor and Star were asked for an apology for portraying it to which Kapoor said, "It was not intentional.
 There was a slight lapse on the part of the writer of the script." while Star stated it as a genuine mistake and apologised in a subsequent episode.